jung-kurt/caddy-cgi/README.md

 printf "Content-type: text/plain\n\n"
 printf "[%s %s %s %s %s]\n" $PATH_INFO $CGI_LOCAL $CGI_GLOBAL $1 $QUERY_STRING
 exit 0
 ```

 The environment variables PATH_INFO and QUERY_STRING are populated and passed
 to the script automatically.
 There are a number of other standard CGI variables
-included that are described below. lIf you need to pass any special environment
+included that are described below.
+If you need to pass any special environment
 variables or allow any environment variables that are part of Caddy's process
 to pass to your script, you will need to use the advanced directive syntax
 described below.